 I’m glad that I’ve finally gotten around to playing this game.
 Partially this is because my taste in games has shifted quite dramatically since the first time I saw them from high-res co-ops to pixel art visual novels lately.
 About 30-minutes to a couple of hours is usually as much as I invest before I try a new one, which is simply because I want to cover new games, but sometimes I want to play games a lot more.
 And usually, that’s because I just really like the game.
 I like Coffee Talk.

 This title is indeed indie though it seems like it had a pretty popular game release when it came out.
 I think perhaps we were entering a new territory there as gamers and the attention kept shifting to giant games like 2077, Valhalla, and others.
 There was also kind of a drought due to delays in production.
-ALSO, I have only had a Switch since around September.
+Also, I have only had a Switch since around September.
 But alas, the time has come and it has found a place in my gamer’s log.

-The game starts off in a fairly all characteristics marked coffee shop, sophisticated in design with much attention to detail.
+The game starts off in a fairly all-characteristics-marked coffee shop, sophisticated in design with much attention to detail.
 I think this is one thing I have liked a lot about Switch indie games, there’s kind of a high standard for design since swathes of people download on eShop all the time.
 Not that others have a low standard, but when you play a popular game on Switch you can usually guarantee it’s going to come with all the bells and whistles.
 That said, I have been in many sophisticated coffee shops in the PNW and this one is a very good representation of that market, although it’s fictional of course.

 Tamp Your Grounds

-A favorite customer at the shop starts the day, Freya, she’s a writer looking for inspiration, she’s totally stumped.
+A favorite customer at the shop starts the day, Freya, she’s a writer looking for inspiration, and she’s totally stumped.
 I relate to her already on a very real level.
-Another couple comes in and they discuss the day and acquaintances, conversation jumping around patrons at the coffee bar.
+Another couple comes in and they discuss the day and acquaintances, conversation jumping among patrons at the coffee bar.
 I don’t really know what things are like these days, but a good coffee shop or any establishment is often worth in value how much customers can have a conversation.
 I’m telling you this.

 The dialogue is very good.
 There’s definitely a gap where it could falter, but it’s very natural and very engaging dialogue.
-Some writers are hesitant to really roll with a dialogue idea sometimes, but there’s a very good plot in the demo involving an elf and succubus and judgmental elders.
+Some writers are hesitant to really roll with a dialogue idea sometimes, but there’s a very good plot in the demo involving an elf and succubus, and judgmental elders.
 Oh yeah, I forgot to talk about that game aspect, the mythical beings as customers, I’d like to see how that theme is explored after the intro.
 It seems like a Shadowrun kind of thing without all the heavy machinery.
 Heads up, fantasy characters as neutrals in story plots are something I dig.